zytedata/zyte-autoextract/README.rst

     pip install scrapinghub-autoextract

-scrapinghub-autoextract requires Python 3.5+ for the basic API and Python 3.6+ for async API.
+scrapinghub-autoextract requires Python 3.6+ for CLI tool and for the asyncio API; basic, synchronous API works with Python 3.5.

 Usage
 =====